arrayfire/arrayfire/docs/pages/indexing.md

 \snippet test/index.cpp index_tutorial_1

-The ArrayFire library is column-major so the resulting A array will look like this:
+ArrayFire is column-major so the resulting A array will look like this:

 \f[
 \begin{bmatrix}